joelibaceta/pycon-2023-bogota-travel-guide/README.md

 This is one of the closest options to the city where you can relax while listening to the sound of water running just a few meters away from the trail.
 The site is supervised, making it a very safe area for both short and long hikes.

+- **Tranvia de Bogota**

+Explore the heart of Bogotá aboard a historic tram that takes you on a captivating journey through the city's history.
+This recommended weekend activity offers an immersive experience for both adults and children.
+Created by historians Luis Felipe González and Nicólas Pineda, the tram initiative aims to revive love for the city's past.
+With various routes and fares available, you can visit iconic landmarks such as the San Francisco River waterfalls and Chorro de Quevedo.
+Along the way, engaging characters bring the history to life, ensuring an entertaining and educational tour.
+Don't miss the opportunity to uncover hidden gems and experience the charm of old Bogotá.

 ## A few hours from Bogota